-Bullwhackers increased by \$.9 million, or 15.7%, primarily as a result of the higher gaming taxes associated with higher revenues and increased marketing expenses for advertising and players' club promotions.
+General and administrative expenses increased by \$19.0 million to \$52.1 million in 2004 from \$33.1 million in 2003.
+The addition of the three Hollywood properties increased general and administrative expenses by \$14.1 million, the properties we owned prior to acquisition had an increase in general and administrative expenses of \$3.3 million and corporate overhead increased by \$1.6 million.
+General and administrative expenses at the properties includes facility maintenance, utilities, property and liability insurance, housekeeping, and all administration departments such as accounting, purchasing, human resources, legal and internal audit.
+At the properties, general and administrative expenses increased at Charles Town by \$2.9 million primarily as a result of the expansion project that added new gaming space.
+The other properties did not have any significant changes in these expenses.
 Corporate overhead expenses increased by \$1.6 million for the three months ended March 31, 2004 as compared to 2003.
 We continue to incur expenses for lobbying and site development expenses in connection with Pennsylvania slot legislation and Maine slot legislation.
 Other corporate expenses such as payroll and employee benefits, legal, outside services and travel have increased as a result of the Hollywood Casino acquisition in March of 2003.
 Notably, our corporate overhead as a percentage of our net revenues has decreased to 2.1% in 2004 compared to 2.4% in 2003.

-Depreciation and amortization expense increased by \$6.4 million to \$19.2 million in 2003 from \$12.8 million in 2002.
+Depreciation and amortization expense increased by \$6.5 million, or 54.2%, to \$18.5 million in 2004 from \$12.0 million in 2003.
 The addition of the Hollywood Casino properties increased depreciation and amortization expense by \$4.6 million.
-The remaining increase of \$1.8 million was primarily a result of the expansion at Charles Town for additional gaming space and the parking structure and the purchase of new slot machines at many of our properties.
+The remaining increase of \$1.9 million was primarily a result of the expansion at Charles Town for additional gaming space and the parking structure, the hotel complex at Casino Magic-Bay St. Louis and the purchase of new slot machines at many of our properties.